zloystudent/Test_api_and_ui/README.md

 - Chrome - fully supported in both local and remote mode
 - Firefox - supported only in remote mode via Selenium Grid
-- Edge - supported only in remote mode via Selenium Grid